Thesis

 AI Code Agents

-Genie: Genie, developed by Cosine (YC W23) in 2023, is another autonomous coding agent that has gained attention primarily through performance benchmarks.
-Despite raising only a $2.5 million seed round in August 2024 led by Soma and Uphonest Capital, Genie achieved 30% task completion on SWE-Bench — the highest reported by any agent, as of August 2024.
+Genie (Cosine): Genie, developed by Cosine (YC W23) in 2023, is another autonomous coding agent that has gained attention primarily through performance benchmarks.
+Despite raising only a $2.5 million seed round in August 2024, led by Soma and Uphonest Capital, Genie achieved 30% task completion on SWE-Bench — the highest reported by any agent, as of August 2024.
 This marks a 57% relative improvement over Factory’s 19% and significantly exceeds other published results.
 Cosine attributes this to its approach of encoding human-like reasoning patterns into the model, aiming to emulate how experienced engineers structure and solve problems.
 Genie is built on top of OpenAI’s long-context model, with additional fine-tuning and behavior-layer techniques developed in-house.
+The company has raised a total of $3.5 million in funding as of February 2026.

 Business Model

-As of April 2025, Cognition offers Devin to customers with a SaaS business model, offering subscription-based access to its AI coding agent.
+As of February 2026, Cognition offers Devin to customers with a SaaS business model, offering subscription-based access to its AI coding agent.
 After an invite-only beta period, the company launched its official pricing in December 2024 when Devin became generally available.
 The pricing is split into two main tiers: a Team Plan at $500 per month and a customizable Enterprise Plan.

 Traction